Teerandaz (film)

-Teerandaz is a 1955 Indian film directed by H. S. Rawail and starring Ajit and Madhubala.
+Teerandaz is a 1955 Indian romance film directed by H. S. Rawail and starring Ajit and Madhubala.

 Plot

-The Story revolves around the life of a Kind-Hearted and brave man living with his family and fells in love with a Princess- A Sweet and simple girl and wanted to marry her.
+The Story revolves around the life of a Kind-Hearted and brave man living with his family and falls in love with a Princess- A Sweet and simple girl and wanted to marry her.
 However, he changes his life to a Fearless Archer after noticing the injustice by her Father and revolted against him, and rescues people from danger.

 Cast

 The main cast of the film included: